 Why do agility cone drills?

 When people think of fitness they generally think of cardio, weights or flexibility.
 There are other forms of fitness though.
-As we’ve mentioned there is speed, agility and quickness, but also mobility, mental, balance, power and more.
+As previously mentioned there is speed, agility and quickness.
+But also mobility, mental, balance, power and more.
 Now we know what SAQ training, is why is is beneficial?
-It’s great if you play sports like tennis, basketball, or football as SAQ can help improve your game.
-If you want to improve your PR on a race then agility cone drills can help you work on stride length, direction changes and speed.
-Let’s look at the reasons why:

 - Increases movement skills